Rodeffs/BG3_Builds/played_builds.md

 ### Should try out:

-- Circle of the Moon Druid
+- Honour Mode with the "worst" classes: Nature Domain Cleric, Circle of the Moon Druid, Arcane Trickster Rogue and Hunter Ranger
-- Astarion, Arcane Trickster
-- Gnome, "BONK Cleric", Honour mode